microbio-hackathon-2024/bacterial-genomics-handbook/_questions/20-thresholds.md

 It is important to remember that *threshold* is a {% glossary heuristic %} for measuring evolutionary history - we try to test and find distributions to make conclusions about finding cutpoints to categorize genomes into groups.
-A big assumption around thresholds comes from the Neutral Theory of Evolution (cite), which assumes that evolution is driven by neutral mutations occurring at a regular rate.
+A big assumption around thresholds comes from the Neutral Theory of Evolution
+{% cite kimura1968 %}, which assumes that evolution is driven by neutral mutations occurring at a regular rate.
 This predictability of divergence then becomes a way for us to make assumptions about calendar time and evolutionary history between two individuals.

 ## Reasoning